 The story of the Red Sea is a picture for us of what God still does for us in Jesus.
 In our lives we will face some very hard things.
 Maybe we will get sick or hurt.
 Or maybe we will need to be kind to someone who isn’t very nice.
 Or maybe our family will have to go through something hard together.
 But did God make the Red Sea disappear for Moses and the Hebrews?
 No. And he isn’t going to make the hard things in our life disappear either.

-Instead, God is going to ask us to trust that he loves us more than anything, and then he is going to ask us to walk through the hard things of life – the hurts and the sadness, the temptations and the trials – believing that, because of Jesus, God will always be with us.
+Instead, God is going to ask us to trust that he loves us no matter what, and then he is going to ask us to walk through the hard things of life – the hurts and the sadness, the temptations and the trials – believing that, because of Jesus, God will always be with us.

 Because of Jesus and his cross, the hardest thing ever has already been done – sin defeated and forgiven.